brookk16/Think-IT/README.md

 ##### Pie charts: 2

 1. Shows which stores are losing less than 25% of their earnings.
 If a store is loosing less than 25% of their earnings, their segment with be displayed in <span style="color: #7caf1f">green</span>.
 If they are losing more than 25% of their earnings, their segment will be <span style="color: #c83524">red</span>.
-This was calculated using the same formula explained in [bar charts no.2](#earnings_formula).
+This was calculated using the same formula explained in [bar charts no.2](#earnings_formula) above.

 2. Shows which stores are converting more than 40% of their leads to appointments.
 If a store is converting more than 40% their segment will be <span style="color: #7caf1f">green</span>.
 If they are converting less than 40%, their segment will be <span style="color: #c83524">red</span>.
-This was calculated using the same formula explained in [bar charts no.1](#leads_to_appts_formula).
+This was calculated using the same formula explained in [bar charts no.1](#leads_to_appts_formula) above.

 There is also a "Store selector" select bar, which allows users to quickly filter out all but the selected store's data.
 Upon clicking on the select bar, all the store's locations will be displayed (one store for each state) along with their number of employees.